Skip to site search Skip to main content

 Alumni Relations and Development - Donors, Alumni and Friends

-The Alumni Relations and Development (ARD) office is the University’s point of contact for our donors, alumni and friends.
-The team includes Development and Alumni Relations personnel and a range of staff to support them.
-This includes events to gather together and celebrate our alumni and donors; web management, communications, research and development writing to correspond with our constituents; gift processing, database services and business intelligence services to track gifts and alumni across the globe; and governance and investment services to the Foundations to support their stewardship and investment of gifts.
+The Alumni Relations and Development (ARD) office is the University’s centralised point of contact for our donors, alumni and friends of the University.
+The team maintains close relationships with alumni and donors, and hosts both domestic and international events to connect and celebrate them - such as the annual Taumata Awards for distinguished alumni and the Golden Graduates Lunch.
+ARD also provides gift processing and business intelligence services, as well as governance and investment services to the University’s foundations to support their stewardship and investment of gifts.

 Alumni Office